alecarraro/alecarraro-blog/_posts/2025-08-21-gsoc-project-with-juliareach.md

 $$ \mathcal{A} = \{ A \mid a_{ij} \in [\underline{a}_{ij}, \overline{a}_{ij}] \} $$

 This representation assumes that each entry of the matrix can vary independently within its interval.
-While simple and convenient, this independence assumption can be overly conservative: it includes combinations of parameters that may never actually occur in practice, often resulting in loose over-approximations of the reachable set.
+While simple and well studied, this independence assumption can be overly conservative: it includes combinations of parameters that may never actually occur in practice, often resulting in loose over-approximations of the reachable set.

 To address this, Althoff [2] introduced matrix zonotopes, which generalize standard zonotopes to matrices: